kbtrotman/Autopilot/README.md

 Autopilot:
 -----------------------------------------------------------------------------

 NOTE: The project has been re-written from a front-end that just runs canned scripts and RESTful calls to a full-fleged frontend and middleware for Automation as a Service enablement.
 In that process, the name was also changed and a full Javascript admin interface was added that rests on top of a new RESTful API.
+A complete docker container config was added that allows the app to be portable to any cloud service, including local-only kubernetes configs.

 ![Alt text](dap.png)